Hanan-Abdulwahab-Siala/Mamba/README.md

 - **Mistral-based** and **DeepSeek-Coder-based** fine-tuned models
 - **LoRA adapter** and **full-model** inference

-For the LoRA versions, the base model is downloaded automatically from Hugging Face and the corresponding fine-tuned adapter is loaded.
+For the LoRA versions, the base model is downloaded automatically from Hugging Face, and the corresponding fine-tuned adapter is loaded.

 For the full-model versions, the fine-tuned model is loaded directly from Hugging Face.